lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

 (thrown away because they were too tight after gaining the Freshman Fifteen), dress shirt and pants
-(thrown away because they were too loose after losing the Freshman Fifteen), extra bottles of shampoo so I wouldn't need to run to the store so often without a car..
+(thrown away because they were too loose after losing the Freshman Fifteen), extra bottles of shampoo so I wouldn't need to run to the store so often without a car.

-Honestly, they were quite reasonable compared to many other parents.
+Honestly, they were quite reasonable compared to some other parents.
-One of my friend's parents bought them a mini-fridge for their dorm room, and she threw it out after a year of not using it.
-I had a friend in grad school whose mother bought her at least 20 pairs of shoes, and a giant wardrobe as well.
+One of my friend's parents bought them a mini-fridge for their dorm room that they never used, and I had a friend in grad school whose mother bought her at least 20 pairs of shoes, and a giant wardrobe as well.
 It caused her a huge pain when she moved.